Control table: General

 The control table entries are then much more similar to conditional statements in procedural languages but, crucially, without the actual (language dependent) conditional statements (i.e. instructions) being present (the generic code is physically in the interpreter that processes the table entries, not in the table itself – which simply embodies the program logic via its structure and values).

 In tables such as these, where a series of similar table entries defines the entire logic, a table entry number or pointer may effectively take the place of a program counter in more conventional programs and may be reset in an 'action', also specified in the table entry.
-The example below (CT4) shows how extending the earlier table, to include a 'next' entry (and/or including an 'alter flow' (jump) subroutine) can create a loop (This example is actually not the most efficient way to construct such a control table but, by demonstrating a gradual 'evolution' from the first examples above, shows how additional columns can be used to modify behaviour.)
+The example below (CT4) shows how extending the earlier table, to include a 'next' entry (and/or including an 'alter flow' (jump) function) can create a loop (This example is actually not the most efficient way to construct such a control table but, by demonstrating a gradual 'evolution' from the first examples above, shows how additional columns can be used to modify behaviour.)
 The fifth column demonstrates that more than one action can be initiated with a single table entry – in this case an action to be performed after the normal processing of each entry ('-' values mean 'no conditions' or 'no action').

-Structured programming or "Goto-less" code, (incorporating the equivalent of 'DO WHILE' or 'for loop' constructs), can also be accommodated with suitably designed and 'indented' control table structures.
+Structured programming or "Goto-less" code, (incorporating the equivalent of 'do-while' or 'for loop' constructs), can also be accommodated with suitably designed and 'indented' control table structures.